 Extradition: what the family lawyer needs to know

-Extradition, the formal process where one country requests another to return a person in order to stand trial or to serve a sentence, arises relatively infrequently in the family courts.
-When it does it can present challenging difficulties for the family lawyer particularly where the family and extradition courts are taking conflicting or diametrically opposed decisions.
+Extradition is the formal process where one country requests another to return a person in order to stand trial or to serve a sentence.
+It arises relatively infrequently in the family courts, but presents difficulties where the family and extradition courts are taking conflicting, often diametrically opposed decisions.

 This post was written for Coram’s international children law blog and is featured in our September 2019 newsletter.
 To subscribe, email firstname.lastname@example.org.
 Our International Children Law team has extensive experience in public and private child disputes.
 We act as family law barristers on a range of international children law matters, including relocation, Hague and non-Hague child abduction, international surrogacy, and cases of contested jurisdiction.